 - When a complete sentence is quoted or the quoted text is longer than three lines, the quotation should be preceded by a colon and must appear as a separate paragraph with the first and subsequent lines of text left indented.
-[Note: Please see the sections above on "Formatting and decoration" and "Quotations and italics" for more information on separate quotations.] - Ensure that quotations have been checked for accuracy and references comply with the style requirements.
+[Note: Please see the sections above on "Formatting and decoration" (page 38) and "Quotations and italics" (page 49) for more information on separate quotations.] - Note here, long quotes should be used even more sparingly than shorter quotations.
+This is because long